AI Chat Mode¶

 The default system prompt uses a five-phase workflow: read the screen → review existing hints → ask you to choose run mode → start exploration → export results.
 You can override this by writing your own instructions.

-Manual toolbar controls and the AI panel share the same run state — you can freely mix both.
-See Chaos Mode for full details on toolbar controls, settings, and the discovery report format, and see Running Chaos via AI Chat for a side-by-side comparison.
+The Automation menu and the AI panel share the same run state — you can freely mix both.
+See Chaos Mode for full details on the menu controls, settings, and the discovery report format, and see Running Chaos via AI Chat for a side-by-side comparison.

 Business Understanding¶